-What if you own a really nice piece of land, but the use you have in mind for it -- a house, a store, or a small farm, perhaps -- may be prohibited by its zoning?
-Don’t give up on your dreams for the land just yet.
-You may be able to obtain either a zoning variance or a special use permit, or even change the zoning designation itself, to allow you to use the land for the purpose you would like.
+What if you own a really nice piece of land, but the use you have in mind for it—a house, a store, or a small farm, perhaps—could be prohibited by its zoning?
+Don't give up on your dreams for the land just yet.
+You might be able to obtain either a zoning variance or a special use permit, or even change the zoning designation itself, to allow you to use the land for the purpose you would like.

 Property zoning is typically governed by local county or city laws (also sometimes known as ordinances), which divide land into different areas, or "zones."
 The zoning of a piece of land determines how you can use it.

 For example, an area zoned "residential" might allow only houses to be built on the land, while an area zoned "commercial" might allow retail stores and other businesses there.
 Zoning designations, and the uses allowed by each designation, vary depending on the location.